Rand-ludtke/rand-dnd/content/towns and cities/GoldFall/Buildings.md

 ---

 #### **The Adventurers' District (Guild & Information Hub)**

-A district focused on services and accommodations for adventurers, mercenaries, and those looking for work or information.

 - **[[The Golden Banner (Adventurers' Guild)]]**
     The heart of adventuring life in Goldfall, where quests are posted and members gather.